ypid/typesetting/scripts/latex-git-log/README.md

 Everything else should already be installed.

 ### To compile the output
-The table is using the B<longtable> package and the links to a web resource for each commit use the \href macro from B<hyperref>.
+The table is using the *longtable* package and the links to a web resource for each commit use the \href macro from *hyperref*.
 So this two packages have to be loaded.

-Furthermore you need to defined the macro B<\longtableendfoot> which will be expanded on the bottom of every page if the table will be continued on the next page.
+Furthermore you need to defined the macro *\longtableendfoot* which will be expanded on the bottom of every page if the table will be continued on the next page.
 You can defined it to a localized message to inform the reader that this table is not complete and will be continued.